-6 KILLER Benefits of Pyramid Sets for Hypertrophy
+6 Science-Backed Benefits of Pyramid Sets for BIG Results

-Only, what exactly are pyramid sets?
+We’re going to dive deeper into each of these.
+But, first, what exactly are pyramid sets?
 It seems like pyramid sets are always one of the hardest set schemes to explain or understand.
-And how do you use them effectively to put on muscle?

 The Two Best Types of Pyramid Sets